What Is TWRP Recovery & How To Install & Use It On Android [Guide]

 Upon hitting Install, you’re presented with the files and folders on your phone’s storage, from which you can select the file you want to flash.
 With the file selected, you can either swipe the slider to confirm and start flashing the selected file, or hit the ‘Add More Zips’ button to queue up more files for flashing one after the other in a batch – a feature we haven’t come across in any other custom recovery.
 It will present you with a file selection screen just like the first one, letting you add up to 10 files to the flashing queue before flashing them all in the selected order.
 You can also clear the queue any time by tapping the ‘Clear Zip Queue’ button to start file selection from scratch.

-Once the flashing process is complete, TWRP gives you some handy options for quick access to certain tasks that many users would need to perform after flashing, eliminating the extra steps required to pick them from their individual sections.
+Once the flashing process is complete, TWRP recovery gives you some handy options for quick access to certain tasks that many users would need to perform after flashing, eliminating the extra steps required to pick them from their individual sections.
 These include wiping cache and dalvik cache, and rebooting the system, in addition to a Home shortcut.

 Wipe

 This section is dedicated to wiping all standard partitions on your Android device.
-By default, TWRP offers you to perform a full factory reset upon hitting Wipe, since it’s the most common form of wipe operation that most users need in recovery.
+By default, TWRP recovery offers you a full factory reset upon hitting Wipe, since it’s the most common form of wipe operation that most users need in recovery.
 This will wipe all your user data from the phone, including your installed apps, cache, and dalvik cache.
-This will not effect the internal or SD card storage area of your phone, meaning your documents, downloads, pictures, music, videos and other files will stay safe.
+This will not affect the internal or SD card storage area of your phone, meaning your documents, downloads, pictures, music, videos and other files will stay safe.

 If you would rather want to wipe EVERYTHING including the aforementioned data, tap ‘Format Data’.
 This will wipe all your apps, backups, downloads, pictures, videos and media, and will also remove encryption on your internal storage, if you have applied it, essentially leaving nothing but the operating system itself on the device, in a complete factory state.

 If you want to be more specific about the partitions you want to wipe, hit ‘Advanced Wipe’ instead.
 You can then select one or more common partitions to wipe specifically, leaving the rest untouched.
 The partitions available for wiping include system (where your operating system is stored), data, cache, Dalvik cache, and usb-otg in case of our Nexus 4, but may (or may not) include other partitions as well.
-Just remember – if you are unsure of whether to wipe a partition or not, NEVER touch it, especially if it’s the system partition.
-If you are following instructions provided somewhere, wipe only the partitions that the instructions clearly specify to wipe, and leave the rest untouched.
-Otherwise, you might be stuck with a device with no operating system installed, or lose all your data stored on the device.

 Backup

 A timely backup can save you from a lot of hassle later on in case of any data loss due to a faulty installation or an operation performed by mistake in recovery mode.
 That’s why all custom recoveries for Android come with a backup feature (also called NANDROID backup).
-TWRP’s backup section lets you take a backup of the current state of your phone, allowing you to select the partitions you want to be included in the backup, and even letting you give the backup a custom name on the go.
+TWRP recovery’s backup section lets you take a backup of the current state of your phone, allowing you to select the partitions you want to be included in the backup, and even letting you give the backup a custom name on the go.

 You are also shown your available storage space, and you can calculate if it’s enough for the backup, based on the sum of the individual partition sizes, that are shown with each partition.